 Enterprise and Occupation

-(implementing market and industry-related innovation policies as well as internationalization) through its agency
+(implementing market and industry-related innovation policies as well as internationalization).

 Other Catalan Government’s Ministries contribute as well to RDI policies within their respective fields of competency.